Beybulat Isaev

 Beybulat Isaev (born May 3, 1994) is a Russian kickboxer, Muay Thai fighter and mixed martial artist.
+He is the reigning WMC World Super Heavyweight champion.

 Career

 Isaev began training in martial arts at the age of 11 before discovering Muay Thai in 2011 at the Nord-86 gym.

 On August 5, 2018, Isaev faced Alexander Grinchuk at ACB-KB 17.
 He lost the fight by decision.

 On December 22, 2018, Isaev defeated Seymon Shelepov by knockout in the second round at Muaythai Factory in Perm, Russia.

 Isaev made his ONE Championship debut against Anderson Silva at ONE Championship: Immortal Triumph on September 6, 2019.
 He lost the fight by a first-round knockout.
 Isaev faced Mihajlo Kecojevic at ONE Championship: Unbreakable 2 on January 29, 2021.
 He won the fight by a first-round knockout.
 He received the ORION award for best knockout of the year among Russian competitors.

 Isaev faced Valeriy Bizyaev at Fair Fight XIV on March 6, 2021.
 He won the fight by a first-round knockout.

 Isaev returned to ONE Championship to face Bogdan Stoica at ONE Championship: NextGen on October 29, 2021.
 He won the fight by unanimous decision.
 Isaev made his next ONE appearance against Giannis Stoforidis at ONE: Heavy Hitters on January 14, 2022.
 He lost the fight by a first-round knockout 31 seconds into the first round, after an exchange of left hooks sent both fighters down.

 Isaev faced the one-time Glory Light Heavyweight title challenger Ariel Machado at Muaythai Factory on February 2, 2023.
 He won the fight by unanimous decision.

 Isaev faced Yuri Farcas at ONE Fight Night 18 on January 13, 2024.
 He won the fight by unanimous decision.